 Net position is composed of two sections: Investment in capital assets and restricted net position.
-Net position totaled \$50,931,416 at September 30, 2019 as compared to \$64,768,246 at September 30, 2018, representing a decrease of approximately \$13.9 million as opposed to an increase of approximately \$2 million in the prior fiscal year.
-The change in net position for fiscal year 2018-2019 is primarily attributable to the strategically planned for increase in provider services in order to maintain and expand services to children and families.
-A number of factors contributed to the reduction in the change in net position when compared to the prior year.
-These factors included: a) The Trust adopted the rolled-back millage rate (which allows The Trust to collect the equivalent amount of ad valorem tax revenues that was collected in the previous fiscal year) of 0.4415, and b) the board authorized an increase in expenses of approximately 33.5% from the prior fiscal year in effort to deliberately increase investments in children and families programs while prudently reducing net position.
+Net position totaled \$40,168,482 at September 30, 2020 as compared to \$50,931,416 at September 30, 2019, representing a decrease of approximately \$10.7 million as opposed to a decrease of approximately \$13.8 million in the prior fiscal year.
+The change in net position for fiscal year 2019-2020 is primarily attributable to the strategically planned draw down of its net position to maintain and expand services to children and families.
 While net position is one way to measure The Trust's financial health, or financial position, a decrease in net position is not necessarily an indication of deteriorating financial health.
-It is anticipated that The Trust's net position will gradually decrease over time as The Trust continues to responsibly fund directservices, utilizing its net position, with the overall combined goal of strategically reducing its net position and meeting the community needs for children's services.
+The Trust maintains a healthy net position while positioning itself to gradually reduce its net position by responsibly funding direct-services to meet the community needs for children's services.

-The following table provides a summary of The Trust's changes in net position at September 30, 2019 and 2018:
+The following table provides a summary of The Trust's changes in net position at September 30, 2020 and 2019: